After the heartbreak of the 2018 World Cup, England will be looking to end 55 years of hurt at Euro 2020 this summer.

 Southgate was brought into the England set up in bizarre circumstances in 2016, replacing Sam Allardyce after his very brief tenure.
 The appointment was overshadowed by the events that led to it and there weren’t many opinions on how Southgate would do, aside from drawing on his previous work with the Young Lions.
 After all, his only previous senior management experience was with Middlesbrough, where he was relegated and sacked in his final season.

 But fast forward to the summer of 2018 and Southgate became a hero to England fans, leading the Three Lions to their first World Cup semi-final in 28 years, giving supporters of a certain age their first taste of such a deep run.
-It wasn’t perfect, and Southgate has since come under criticism, particularly for his record against the so-called bigger nations and squad decisions (with competition for places high) but the former Middlesbrough man remains England’s leader.
+It wasn’t perfect, and Southgate has since come under criticism, particularly for his record against the so-called bigger nations and squad decisions (with competition for places high) but the former Middlesbrough man remains England’s leader and was vindicated with that 2-0 win over Germany.

 Eyebrows were certainly raised before kick-off against Croatia as Southgate selected a right-back ahead of two in-form left-backs at left-back, while Jack Grealish was omitted for two ‘defensive midfielders’, and Jadon Sancho was nowhere to be seen, not even on the bench.
-Many were expecting a back-three as well given the injury to Maguire, but he stuck to his guns with a 4-3-3.
+Many were expecting a back-three as well given the injury to Maguire, but he stuck to his guns with a 4-3-3 and carried that through the group stage.

-Pickford, between the sticks, excelled with his distribution, Kieran Trippier sprinkled some Diego Simeone gold dust on the left flank as he completely kept a lid on Andrej Kramaric, with Kyle Walker producing similar defensive heroics on the opposite side.
+Pickford, between the sticks, excelled with his distribution, Kieran Trippier sprinkled some Diego Simeone gold dust on the left flank with Kyle Walker producing similar defensive heroics on the opposite side.

 Tyrone Mings and Stones were sturdy, but it was the midfield where Southgate truly deserves plaudits.
 His use of Mason Mount and Kalvin Phillips in a double-mezzala link-up was a stroke of genius.
 The duo worked expertly in tandem to get up the turf and exploit the half space, safe in the knowledge that Declan Rice was there to sweep up if things went awry.